gunsmile/Digital-Resume/index.md

   * Active learning and learning strategies

 ## Experience
-  * Participated in the Academic Olympiad Physics Camp 2018
+  * Participated in the Academic Olympiad Physics Camp
-  * Website design and development 2018
+  * Website design and development
-  * Write a program to control the robot. and study C,C# programming language for 4 years
+  * Write a program to control the robot by C,C# programming language
+  * Competition for mathematical creations using the geometer's sketchpad
+  * Mathematical Intelligence Competition
+  * Participated in Digital 2019 Thailand camp by Microsoft
-  * Work on graphics for high school
+  * Work on graphic design for high school
   * Create a video to present on the topic environmental protections
   * Participate in a Japanese language skill development camp and study Japanese for 3 years

-### Header 3
+## Contact
+  *

 - Bulleted
 - List